Amaro Lucano

-Amaro Lucano is an Italian herbal liqueur in the Amaro category.
-It is produced by Amaro Lucano S.p.A., a family-owned company based in Pisticci, Basilicata.
+Amaro Lucano is an Italian herbal liqueur in the amaro category.
+It is produced by Amaro Lucano S.p.A., a family-owned company based in Pisticci, Basilicata, Italy.
 The adjective "Lucano" comes from Lucania, another name for Basilicata.

 History

-It was originally created in 1894 by Pasquale Vena, a pastry chef who blended more than 30 herbs.
+It was created in 1894 by Pasquale Vena, a pastry chef who blended more than 30 herbs.
 The secret recipe has been passed from generation to generation in the Vena family.
 In 1900, Amaro Lucano gained fame throughout the Kingdom of Italy, after the Vena family became the official supplier to the House of Savoy, whose coat of arms appears on the label.

-After a period of recession during World War II, in 1950 the workshop became an industrial enterprise under the management of Vena's sons Leonardo and Giuseppe and in 1965 a new factory in the frazione Pisticci Scalo was opened.
+After a period of recession during World War II, in 1950 the workshop became an industrial enterprise under the management of Vena's sons Leonardo and Giuseppe and in 1965 a new factory in the frazione (hamlet) Pisticci Scalo was opened.

-In the 1970s, the Vena family also began producing other alcohol-based drinks under the name "Lucano" such as the Sambuca, Limoncello and Caffè varieties, as well as liqueur-filled chocolates.
+In the 1970s, the Vena family also began producing other alcohol-based drinks under the name "Lucano" such as the sambuca, limoncello and coffee varieties, as well as liqueur-filled chocolates.

 The making of Amaro Lucano

-The process of preparing Amaro Lucano is divided in seven steps: the selection, the infusion, the processing, the secret, the control, the mixture, and the bottling.
+The process of preparing Amaro Lucano is divided into seven steps: the selection, the infusion, the processing, the secret, the control, the mixture, and the bottling.

-The Selection
+The selection

 The herbs needed for the mixture come from different areas of the world.
 They are dried naturally, crushed and mixed together.
-Among the herbs used, there are:.
+Among the herbs used, there are: